Small box respirator

 The Small Box Respirator (SBR) was a British gas mask of the First World War and a successor to the Large Box Respirator.
 In late 1916, the respirator was introduced by the British with the aim to provide reliable protection against chlorine and phosgene gases.
 The respirator offered a first line of defence against these.
-The use of mustard gas, was begun by the Germans; a vesicant ("blister agent") that burnt the skin of individuals that were exposed to it.
+The Germans began using mustard gas, a vesicant ("blister agent") that burned the skin of individuals exposed to it.
 Death rates were high with exposure to both the mixed phosgene, chlorine, and mustard gas.
 However, with soldiers having readily available access to the small box respirator, death rates had lowered significantly.
 Light and reasonably fitting, the respirator was a key piece of equipment to protect soldiers on the battlefield.

 Materials and construction

 The small box respirator consists of a face mask made of rubberized fabric connected by a rubber fabric hose to a canister made of tinplate containing a chemical absorbent.
 The respirator mask is light in weight and is made from khaki cotton fabric that is plated with a thin layer of black rubber.
 Khaki cotton tape, located in the middle of forehead region of the mask, connects to black elastic strips from the cheeks to ascertain a suitable fit for the carrier.
 The circular eye pieces are set in metal rims that are consistent of celloid which is sealed on with rubber sealant.
 A circular wired nose clip with rubber covered jaws sits between the internal region of the eyes.
 The mask contains an internal mouthpiece with an exhale valve made of black rubber consisting of a flange to fit both mouth and teeth.
 The mouthpiece is joined by a brass tube to the rubberized hose leading to the canister.
 The rubber hose is around 30 cm in length and is made of vulcanized stockinette fabric making the hose flexible and strong.

 The canister, which was oval in cross section, contained cotton and wire gauze filters (introduced in April 1917 to catch chlorarsine compound particulates (Note: The physical filter materials were added, due to British use of stannic chloride in their own gas shells, before the Germans started using chlorarsine in theirs)) with charcoal and quicklime.
 This was later switched over to charcoal and soda lime to more effectively absorb the poison gases.